Temporary Protected Status

 Fill out an application for TPS

 Fill out form I-821 – Application for Temporary Protected Status.
-The filing fee for this form is $50.
-Add $85 for biometric services (children under 14 years old do not have to pay the biometric fee).
+The filing fee for the initial application is $50; re-registration is free.
+Add $30 for biometric services.

 • Complete sections 1-3 and 7-11 (sections 4-6 are required only for late filings and don’t apply at this time).